formester/formester-site/content/blog/need-online-quizzes-for-your-website.md

 featured: false
 published: true
 ---
+Grabbing your customer's attention and holding on to their interest can be a bit hard today.
+Everyone is somehow a part of marketing 24\*7, but the average attention span of customers has dropped to only eight seconds.

 ![Why Do You Need Online Quizzes for Your Website?](/img/why-do-you-need-online-quizzes__why-do-you-need-online-quizzes-for-your-website.png 'Why Do You Need Online Quizzes for Your Website?')